-Lutheran Medical Center Foundation is a Colorado 501c3 public nonprofit that partners with individuals, businesses, grantmakers and physicians to achieve its mission of building philanthropic support for not-for-profit Lutheran Medical Center and all of its affiliated services, including Lutheran Hospice at Collier Hospice Center, West Pines Behavioral Health and Colorado Lutheran Home.
+Lutheran Medical Center Foundation is a Colorado 501c3 public nonprofit that partners with individuals, businesses, grantmakers and physicians to achieve its mission of building philanthropic support for not-for-profit Lutheran Medical Center and all of its affiliated services, including Lutheran Hospice at Collier Hospice Center and West Pines Behavioral Health.

 Our vision is to provide for the changing healthcare needs of our communities by building state-of-the-art facilities, developing innovative care models, and making sure that all patients have access to world-class care.
 Our Foundation turns good healthcare into exceptional healthcare by enabling Lutheran’s staff to exceed the expectations of the people we serve.

 At the start of the 20th Century, Denver’s population was booming, with residents spreading out across the plains to develop agriculture, mining, manufacturing and more.
 As settlement grew, however, so did the need for medical care.

 In 1905, congregants from St. John’s Lutheran Church in Denver rallied to the cause of opening a tuberculosis sanitarium to care for the city’s residents and visitors.
 They raised just over $15,000 to purchase 20 acres of land in Wheat Ridge, a few miles west of Denver.
 The property had two structures: a two-story farm house and a five-room cottage.
 Patients arrived almost immediately to benefit from compassionate care and the dry, cool air of Colorado’s high plains at the new Evangelical Lutheran Sanitarium.

 Over the last 110 years, the Sanitarium has evolved into Lutheran Medical Center.
 While the hospital still occupies its original 20-acre parcel, and the farm house still stands, today’s campus and its affiliated care sites include an acute care hospital, an accredited hospice and palliative program, behavioral health and addiction services and long term care.